Acting Improv for Anyone

 Paula Modaferri, Saturdays 9:00-10:30 AM

-Open-Level (previous experience & basic ballet knowledge required)
+Open-Level (previous experience & basic ballet knowledge helpful)

 This mixed-level class offers students with basic experience the opportunity to revisit, expand, and develop their movement experience of classical Ballet.
 Class begins with slow thorough barre work, followed by spacious movement exercises in center and traveling combinations across the floor.
 Emphasis is on body alignment, movement efficiency, and developing a safe practice that increases strength, ease and precision, as well as facilitating development of whole body movement and musicality.